 Lead–acid

-As mentioned in section 1.1 all automobiles, regardless of their powertrain technology, still use a PbA battery for their SLI function despite its low specific weight [1.9].
+As mentioned in section 1.1 all automobiles, regardless of their powertrain technology, still use a PbA battery for their SLI function, despite the high atomic weight of lead resulting in a low specific energy of 30-40 Wh kg-1 [1.13].
 Its extensive history has led to a cost-optimised manufacturing technology which, coupled with the low cost of raw materials, makes the PbA battery the most economically attractive option [1.1].
-In terms of performance within SLI function PbA batteries have the capability to deliver very high power with AGMs obtaining the highest power capabilities while their low self-discharge rate of 2-5% per month means they are capable of storing obtained energy for extended periods [1.2].
+In terms of performance within SLI functions, PbA batteries have a sufficient power density of 180 W kg-1 while their low self-discharge rate of 2-5% per month means they are capable of storing obtained energy for extended periods [1.2].

-Unlike NiMH and Li-ion their well-established recycling systems means that more than 95% of automotive PbA batteries used in the majority of industrial countries are currently recycled.
+Unlike NiMH and Li-ion, their well-established recycling systems means that more than 95% of automotive PbA batteries used in the majority of industrial countries are currently recycled.
 This leads to 80% of the lead needed for new batteries coming from recycled lead.
-This high recycling rate, as well as the low temperatures needed for the metal production, means that PbA batteries have the lowest levels for carbon dioxide emissions, criteria pollutant emissions and has the lowest production energy compared to other battery types [1.13].
+This high recycling rate, as well as the low temperatures needed for the metal production, means that PbA batteries have the lowest levels for carbon dioxide emissions, criteria pollutant emissions and has the lowest production energy compared to other battery types [1.17].

-The role of the Pb-A battery in the future of EVs
+The role of the PbA battery in the future of EVs

-Currently the immediate future of PbA batteries is with the micro HEV where the function of the battery does not deviate significantly from the SLI battery.
+Currently the immediate future of PbA batteries is with the micro HEV, where the function of the battery does not deviate significantly from the SLI battery.
 It does, however, increase the demand on the battery.
-Due to the stop start function the vehicle will likely perform around ten times as many engine cranks during its life time as previously designed for making the capture of energy during regenerative breaking imperative [1.14].
+Due to the stop start function the vehicle will likely perform around ten times as many engine cranks during its life time than was previously designed for, making the capture of energy during regenerative braking imperative [1.18].
 To maximise this energy recuperation method it is necessary to run the battery in a constant partial state of charge, to ensure it is always able to receive charge, while subjecting it to high rate shallow charge and discharge events.
 For HEV applications the optimal range of state of charge is above 30%, to provide enough energy for cold cranking, and below 70%, for efficient energy recuperation.

-This mode of operation, known as high rate partial state of charge (HRPSoC) has been found to cause the battery to prematurely fail consequently raising the running costs for HEVs.
-When a PbA battery is discharged at a low rate the normal electrochemical reaction will cause lead sulfate crystals of various sizes to be deposited both on the surface and interior of the negative plate.
-Charging at the battery at a low rate then dissolves these crystals.
-However as the battery is discharged with high currents, such as those needed for cranking, a progressively concentrated layer of tiny sulfate crystals develops on the surface of the plate, reducing the viable surface area for electron transfer.
-This therefore limits the discharging chemical reaction to the surface of the places instead of into the interior.
-When the battery is subsequently charged after a high rate discharge this sulfate layer limits the utilisation of the active negative material therefore impeding the electrochemical reaction, causing an increase of the lead sulfate, as well as hydrogen evolution, therefore limiting the batteries charge acceptance.
-This will eventually limit the batteries power to an extent that will reduce the batteries ability to perform engine cranks [1.15].
+This mode of operation, known as high rate partial state of charge (HRPSoC), has been found to cause the battery to prematurely fail, consequently raising the running costs for HEVs.
+When a PbA battery is discharged at a low rate the normal electrochemical reaction, outlined in section 1.1, will cause lead sulfate crystals of various sizes to be deposited both on the surface and interior of the negative plate [1.19].
+Charging the battery at a low rate then dissolves these crystals.
+However, as the battery is discharged with high currents, such as those needed for cranking, a progressively concentrated layer of tiny sulfate crystals develops on the surface of the plate, reducing the viable surface area for electron transfer [1.19].
+This therefore limits the discharging chemical reaction, that of converting lead and lead dioxide to lead sulfate, to the surface of the plates instead of into the interior.
+When the battery is subsequently charged, after a high rate discharge, this sulfate layer limits the utilisation of the active negative material [1.19]; therefore impeding the charging electrochemical reaction outlined in section 1.1.
+This causes an increase of the lead sulfate, as well as a hydrogen evolution, thus limiting the batteries’ charge acceptance.
+This will eventually limit the batteries power to an extent that will reduce the batteries ability to perform engine cranks [1.19].